-A typical LeapCard member is an English-speaking, international, experienced leader and/or corporate talent, who wishes to develop their leadership for and with their teams.
+A typical LeapCard user is an English-speaking, international, experienced leader and/or corporate talent, who wishes to develop their leadership for and with their teams.

-LeapCard members are also able to find the time and discipline for learning and sharing of best practices with other LeapCard members.
+LeapCard users are also able to find the time and discipline for learning and sharing of best practices with other LeapCard users.

-And, of course, a LeapCard member is often an alumni from the many programs delivered worldwide since 2007.
+And, of course, a LeapCard user is often an alumni from the many programs delivered worldwide since 2007.

 Why use postcards?
 And what of the order?

 Postcards work!
 By offering bite-sized conclusions that each member may return to and continuously prioritize.